 It happened so quickly; it was so wholly unimaginable, that people were stunned to silence.
 Conversation trailed off in mid air.
 The soft caresses of her immediate devotion, the rising and falling of the passion in her breast and the utter abandonment of Mary to the man who would call himself “I Am” were palpable in that quiet moment when time stood still.

-A lesser man would have shriveled or swelled with supreme self-consciousness, but Jesus looked at his host, Simon, and read his thoughts: “If this man were a prophet, he would have known who and what sort of woman this is who is touching him, for she is a sinner.”
+A lesser man would have shriveled or swelled with supreme self-consciousness, but Jesus looked into the mind of his host, Simon, and read his thoughts: “If this man were a prophet, he would have known who and what sort of woman this is who is touching him, for she is a sinner.”
 (Luke 7:39)

 Jesus saw this moment from the beginning of the heavens and the earth, a moment that hangs still in place, captured forever by the writer of the Gospel of Luke.
 With a gentle, commanding voice, Jesus responded to Simon’s unspoken thoughts: “Simon, I have something to say to you.”
-Strangely ready to listen, Simon invited Jesus to continue.
+Caught completely off guard, Simon could only invite Jesus to continue.
 (Luke 7:40)

-Jesus has that way of catching us in the moment of our thoughts, intruding gently into them.
-If we are not ready for his visitation, we might miss the opportunity to hear what Jesus has to say.
-Jesus responded in that moment with a short parable and question:
+Jesus has that way of catching us in the moment of our thoughts, intruding gently into our mind’s eye.
+If we are not ready for his visitation, we might miss the opportunity.
+Jesus responded in that moment with a short parable and a question:

 “A certain moneylender had two debtors.
 One owed five hundred denarii, and the other fifty.
 When they could not pay, he cancelled the debt of both.
 Now which of them will love him more?”
 (Luke 7:41-42)

 The moment still pregnant, and the answer being obvious, Simon said, “The one, I suppose, for whom he cancelled the larger debt.”
 Affirming Simon, Jesus continued: